TritonDataCenter/sdc-headnode/README.md

-The `"alt_manta_base"` key specifies that the download phase of the build should look in the path specified in `"joyent-manta-base-path"` for this artifact, rather than the default key of `"manta-base-path"`.
+The `"alt_manta_base"` key specifies that the download phase of the build should look in the path specified in `"joyent-manta-base-path"` for this artefact, rather than the default key of `"manta-base-path"`.

 #### Alternative Branch Selection

-By default, the build artifacts sourced for inclusion in the headnode installation media are from the _master_ branch of their respective source repository.
-[Mountain Gorilla][mg] includes the branch in names of the build artifact directories and files.
+By default, the build artefacts sourced for inclusion in the headnode installation media are from the _master_ branch of their respective source repository.
+[Mountain Gorilla][mg] includes the branch in names of the build artefact directories and files.

 The default branch may be overridden by specifying the `"bits-branch"` key.
-The build branch for an individual zone or file may be overriden by specifying `"branch"` in the artifact definition.
-For example, to obtain artifacts from the `release-20150514` branch for everything except the platform (and platform boot tarball), the following could be used in `build.spec.local`:
+The build branch for an individual zone or file may be overriden by specifying `"branch"` in the artefact definition.
+For example, to obtain artefacts from the `release-20150514` branch for everything except the platform (and platform boot tarball), the following could be used in `build.spec.local`: